americocunhajr/D-FENSE/README.md

 ## Dynamics for Epidemic Surveillance and Evaluation

-**D-FENSE: Dynamics for Epidemic Surveillance and Evaluation** is an academic initiative to deal with Dengue Virus (DENV) epidemics in Brazil.
+**D-FENSE: Dynamics for Epidemic Surveillance and Evaluation** is an initiative to deal with Dengue Virus (DENV) epidemics in Brazil.

 This repository stores and shares surveillance and climate data related to DENV epidemics since 2010.
 It also presents predictive models for DENV outbreaks in the country.
 This work seeks to address emerging demands for dengue monitoring and forecasting, contributing to detailed analysis and supporting decision-making in public health.
 The objectives of this initiative include: